DeRozan, LaVine lead Bulls over Knicks, 109-103 - WHIZ News

 The Knicks won the first meeting between the teams on Oct.
 28 in Chicago.

+For White, it was his first 3-pointer since being activated Nov.
+15 following offseason left shoulder surgery.
+He had scored a total of two points on 1-for-11 shooting in his first three games.

+“I’m just enjoying the moment,” White said.
+“I knew all the work I put in would pay off.
+I knew it would take some time.”

 A few minutes later, White hit another 3-pointer to give Chicago a 91-84 lead with 7 minutes to go.
-The Bulls maintained the lead the rest of the way.
+The Bulls maintained the lead the rest of the way as DeRozan and LaVine held off New York.

+“We made some 3s because of those guys passing the ball and getting to the middle of the floor and the guys making the next pass,” Bulls coach Billy Donovan said.
+“It wasn’t one of those games where it was easy, but I think we figured some things out in the fourth.”

 Chicago was playing its first home game following a five-game trip out West and New York was playing the second half of a back-to-back.
 Neither team was sharp in the first half, with the Bulls taking a 51-45 halftime lead behind DeRozan’s 12 points.
 The Knicks struggled from the field, but stayed close behind 16-for-18 shooting from the foul line.